“everything changed when they met her boyfriend”

 There have been cases where some of British Asian men have even lived away from home, had children with the non-Asian woman, and then some years later decided to leave the relationship and revert back to marrying a woman from their own culture; frequently from abroad, such as India, Pakistan or Bangladesh.
 A practice not so common in women from the British Asian community.

-The rise of the British National Party (BNP), an extreme right wing political group, in recent years is a clear indication of extreme attitudes about race and national identity becoming more mainstream.
+The rise of extreme right wing political groups, in recent years is a clear indication of extreme attitudes about race and national identity becoming more mainstream.

 Online you can find a wide array of forums and discussion groups that support these ideas.